markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 ### Collecting Historical Game Data

 Next we'll collect data on how the New England Patriots have historically performed during the playoffs, and then join this with our page views data set.
-I'm using the `rvest` package to scrape the outcomes (win or lose) of the patriots vs. each of the other 31 NFL teams.
+I'm using the `rvest` package to scrape the outcomes (win or lose) of the Patriots vs. each of the other 31 NFL teams.

 ``` r
  n_teams = 32
  team_name = "new-england-patriots"
  game_data = data.frame(NULL)

  for(team_number in as.character(seq(1, n_teams))){
    print(paste0("GATHERING DATA FOR TEAM: ", team_number))
    url = paste0("http://www.footballdb.com/teams/nfl/",